 In fact, having predictable and enforceable rules designed to ensure that it functions properly and is trustworthy is key to any identity system.
-Unique system rules (e.g., a trust framework) will ideally provide such a structure to govern the operation of an identity system, much like the Visa or MasterCard rules that govern credit card systems.
-Such rules include the technical specifications and operational rules and requirements necessary to make the system functional and trustworthy, and the legal rules that define the rights and legal obligations of the parties and facilitate enforcement where necessary.
+Unique system rules (e.g., a trust framework) will ideally provide such a structure to govern the operation of an identity system, much like the Visa or MasterCard rules (including the payment card industry data security standard or PCI-DCSS) that govern credit card systems.V Such rules include the technical specifications and operational rules and requirements necessary to make the system functional and trustworthy and the legal rules that define the rights and legal obligations of the parties and facilitate enforcement where necessary.

 These individual identity system rules are the Level 3 law that governs an identity system.
-For private sector identity systems, these rules typically take the form of a so-called trust framework, and are made enforceable against the various system participants by contract.
-Accordingly, those rules must comply with the any restrictions at Levels 1 and 2 law.
+For private sector identity systems, these rules typically take the form of a so-called trust framework and are made enforceable against the various system participants by contract.
+Accordingly, those rules must comply with any restrictions at Levels 1 and 2 law.

 In the case of public sector identity systems (such as a national ID system), these rules usually take the form of legislation or regulations adopted by the government to govern the system.
 Many countries, including most notably Estonia and India, have adopted laws to govern their specific national ID systems.
 In some cases, a country may establish an identity system based on a set of rules that participants voluntarily agreed to by contract.
-The Australian Trusted Digital Identity Framework (TDIF), and the UK GOV.UK Verify program take this approach.
+The Australian Trusted Digital Identity Framework (TDIF), and the UK GOV. UK Verify program takes this approach.